Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 Remeasurements

-According to GASB 87, the lessee will remeasure the lease liability if the changes individually or in the aggregate are expected to significantly affect the amount of the lease liability.
+According to GASB 87, the lessee is required to remeasure the lease liability when a change in circumstances results in a significant change in the expected lease payments.
 A remeasurement will occur if there is a:

 - Likelihood of a residual value guarantee being paid has changed from reasonably certain to not reasonably certain, or vice versa.